tuj84257/Zwidget/README.md

 The distributable files will be created in `dist/Zwidget`.

+> Since Microsoft Defender is often responsible for the slow startup of Electron apps, a PowerShell script, that adds the path to Zwidget's installation directory to the exclusion list of Microsoft Defender, is executed during installation.
+However, for the script to work, it is necessary to run the installer as an administrator.

 ### The unpacked application

 To build only the unpacked application, run the `build-unpacked` npm script: